 Putting some of these tips in place if not all will be a huge energy saver for the future.

-When looking at this up front it does not seem as though the benefits are that great until you place this into a 10-year saving.
+When looking at this upfront, it does not seem as though the benefits are great until you place this into a 10-year saving.
 This then changes the game totally as one must also consider rising energy cost as well.
-However just to simplify this let’s not take energy rising costs into account.
+However, just to simplify this, let’s not take energy rising costs into account.
 The solar at a huge cost will save you around R69 000 per year.

 Heat pump 4.7 kilowatts this is ideal for a family of 6 and will cost a fraction of solar heating.
 The same applies let’s work on a family consuming R 2000 per month with an annual bill of R 24 000 per annum.
 Your projected energy saving could be as much as R5400 per year.

 The heat pump system at a fraction of the cost will save around R 64 800 per year.
-These figures are supplied by operators in their field of expertise so we rely on their input on accuracy.
+Operators in their field of expertise supply these figures, so we rely on their input on accuracy.
 We are all aware that the standard geyser solution is expensive to run as they consume massive amounts of energy.

-Most homes have old wooden framed window frames, unfortunately, these window types are not very energy efficient.
-Especially in winter when one needs heating in the home, having cold air entering through the windows that you think are closed will cost you a lot more in energy.
+Most homes have old wooden framed window frames.
+Unfortunately, these window types are not very energy efficient.
+Especially in winter, when one needs heating in the home, having cold air entering through the windows you think is closed will cost you a lot more energy.

 Most modern home today in South Africa must comply with the SANS legislation.
 Thicker glass for the windows or double glazed window.
 In fact, only 15% of your home can be glass unless you can achieve the recommend loss projection.

 Double glazed windows are a massive energy saver per annum as it is expected that up to 25% of energy loss in the home will be through closed windows.
 Double glazed windows will reduce the summer heat gain as well as the winter heat loss.